ywwg/art-guidelines/lace_grant_application.md

 aural? tactile?), and anything else relevant to the experience.
 Please include any relevant drawings, sketches, images, or inspirations.

 #### Technical Design
 How will you actually build this?
 What sort of materials, hardware, tools, etc. will you need?
 How will it be constructed?
 Please include relevants sketches and diagrams.

 #### Installation Plan
-How will you get your project to its placed site?
-How will you weatherproof it?
-How will you make sure you complete it before Thursday?
-Convince us that you can make this project happen in the middle of the Vermont woods in July.
+Lace Grant projects provide logistical challenges beyond that of a normal Creativity Grant.
+The project must be exhibited not just at Firefly, but also at FIGMENT in the heart of Boston.
+How do you plan on getting your project to each site?
+How do you plan on assembling it within a reasonable timeframe at each event?
+How will the project be weatherproofed?

 #### Risk Analysis
 *How do we rephrase this?*